hellosign/hellosign-openapi/sdks/ruby/docs/SignatureRequestApi.md

 Edit Signature Request

 Edits and sends a SignatureRequest with the submitted documents.
-If `form_fields_per_document` is not specified, a signature page will be affixed where all signers will be required to add their signature, signifying their agreement to all contained documents.  **NOTE:** Edit and resend will not deduct your signature request quota.
+If `form_fields_per_document` is not specified, a signature page will be affixed where all signers will be required to add their signature, signifying their agreement to all contained documents.  **NOTE:** Edit and resend *will* deduct your signature request quota.

 ### Examples